 Nowadays, hair ornaments with exquisite pendants or fringes are still popular in China.

 Hair Binding Decoration — Guan or Shu Fa

 As for men, their hair ornaments were way simpler and easier.

 When one turned 20 years old, he would start to wear Guan (or Shu Fa) in the Coming of Age ceremony.
 After having one’s hair bind up on top of the head, a Guan (Shu Fa) was used to decorate the tied hair.

-Until the Qing Dynasty (1636 — 1912), the Manchu rulers forced men to shave half of hair and have a braid, Guan (Shu Fa) and Coming of Age Ceremony came to an end.
+Until the Qing Dynasty (1636 — 1912), the Manchu rulers forced men to shave half of the hair and have a braid, Guan (Shu Fa), and Coming of Age Ceremony came to an end.

 Comb — Shu Bi

 Shu Bi, originated in about 6000 years ago, was an important hair ornament in the history of China.